-Publishers are busy preparing for a cookie-less market, growing their customer base, and producing high-quality content.
-Choosing the right ad server is critical to making the most of your campaigns.
-With an effective ad server, you can run ad campaigns seamlessly while tracking performance so you can react quickly to changes in demand and scale your digital marketing strategy.
+Website owners are busy improving their monetization strategies to adapt to a cookie-less market.
+While growing your customer base and producing high-quality content is necessary, choosing the right ad server is critical to maximizing your campaigns.
+An effective ad server streamlines campaign management.
+Publishers can track the ads’ performance on their sites so you can quickly demand changes and scale their digital marketing strategy.

 We did the work for you and selected the top 5 ad servers.
 In this guide, we’ll explore each one as well as alternatives worth considering.
 Let’s start.